dorklyorg/dorkly/tasks.md

 - [x] Secrets: terraform: generate and store in aws secrets manager
 - [x] Secrets: dorkly go code: read from aws secrets manager and inject into each environment's config
 - [x] Use localstack to test s3
 - [...]
-Terraform: Repo-level readme should contain: general tips on connecting using ld sdk + injected url, sdk keys, etc for each env.
+Terraform: generated Repo-level readme should contain: general tips on connecting using ld sdk + injected url, sdk keys, etc for each env.
 - [...]
 Create project overview in README.md
 - [ ] Terraform: Add option per-env: Disable checking in sdk keys. (for production environments).
 - [ ] Good docs on client-side (js) sdk setup.